-The purpose of this course is to provide students with opportunities to acquire knowledge and skills in basketball that may be used in recreational pursuits today as well as in later life, and to maintain and/or improve their personal fitness.
-This course expands and refines concepts and activities introduced in elementary and middle school.
-The content should include, but not be limited to, in depth knowledge and application of skills, techniques, strategies, rules and safety practices necessary to participate in basketball, and knowledge of the organization and administration of basketball games.
-Strategies of team play, skill acquisition, and the maintenance and/or improvement of personal fitness should be stressed.
+The purpose of this course is to provide students with opportunities to acquire and expand their knowledge of strategies of volleyball, develop skills in volleyball and maintain and/or improve their personal fitness.
+The content should include, but not be limited to, knowledge and ongoing advanced application of skills, techniques, strategies, rules, and safety practices necessary to participate in volleyball.
+Skill acquisition and the maintenance and/or improvement of personal fitness should be stressed.

-Individual & Dual Sports 1 Length: 1 sem GL: 10-12 Credit: 0.5
+Individual & Dual Sports 1&2 Length: 1 sem GL: 10-12 Credit: 0.5